erichardy/collective.abcmusic/README.txt

 At the starting point of this project (Dec.
 2012), two ways are explored :
 - interface between dexterity content types and command line tools : abcm2ps (or abc2ps) and abcMIDI
-- use of abcjs javascripts
+- use of abcjs javascripts.
+See module collective.js.abcjs on github.

 See web sites for more informations :
 * abcm2ps : http://moinejf.free.fr/